-Montero confirms that it is taking all necessary actions to preserve its rights and protect its investments in Tanzania.
-The Company's desire is for both parties to reach a mutually acceptable outcome, however, the Company can confirm that no contact had been received from the Government and therefore this was not achieved before the expiry of the 180-day consultation period in July 17th 2020.
-The Company therefore has no alternative but to pursue its claims before an international tribunal and seek full compensation for damages the Company has suffered as a result of Tanzania's acts and omissions.
-To date there have been no resolution to the Company's request for settlement.
+Montero confirms that it is taking all necessary actions to preserve its rights and protect its investment in Tanzania.
+The Company's desire is for both parties to reach a mutually acceptable outcome, however, The Company can confirm that after several attempts to initiate a meeting no response was received from the Tanzanian government before the expiry of the 180-day consultation period on July 17, 2020.
+Montero had no alternative but to pursue its claims before an international tribunal and seek full compensation for damages the Company has suffered as a result of Tanzania's acts and omissions.

-Montero has engaged international legal counsel and litigation funders to assist with the Arbitration that will be initiated under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States process, under the auspices of the World Bank's International Centre for Settlement of Investment Disputes ("ICSID"), to which Tanzania is a signatory.
+Montero engaged international legal counsel and litigation funders to assist with the Arbitration that will be initiated under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States process, under the auspices of the World Bank's International Centre for Settlement of Investment Disputes ("ICSID"), to which Tanzania is a signatory.

-On January 8, 2021 Montero announced that it has completed a Litigation Funding Agreement with Omni Bridgeway Canada Limited an affiliate of the Litigation Funder.
-The Agreement provides for US\$ 2.32 million in funds to be drawn to meet all fees and expenses relating to the pursuit of certain claims against the Government of Tanzania for the illegal expropriation and loss of the Wigu Hill Project.
+On January 8, 2021 Montero completed a Litigation Funding Agreement with Omni Bridgeway Canada Limited an affiliate of the Litigation Funder.
+The Agreement provides for US\$2.32 million in funds to be drawn to meet all fees and expenses relating to the pursuit of certain claims against the Tanzanian government for the illegal expropriation and loss of the Wigu Hill Project.
 This includes all costs associated with legal proceedings and, if necessary, enforcement, of any awards.
-Montero retains Mr Thierry Lauriol and his team at Jeantet AARPI as legal counsel in the international arbitration.
-Mr Lauriol and Jeantet have extensive experience in international litigation and a track record of success for its clients in Africa.
+Montero has retained Mr. Thierry Lauriol and his team at Jeantet AARPI as legal counsel that have extensive experience in international litigation and a track record of success for its clients in Africa.